 She began to dart around the room like a hungry hummingbird.
 From one corner to another she flew.
 She circled all around the empty bins and then dove under the table.
 There wasn’t so much as a single seed anywhere.

-How could hundreds of seeds just disappear?
+How could all those seeds just disappear?

-A bird perhaps?
-Or maybe a rodent?
 There were endless possibilities.
 Every creature in the Fairy Realm knew Poppy scattered wildflower seeds in the meadow.

 She stepped outside and began to walk along the branch.
 When she reached the tree trunk, she moved to the branch below, and then the one below that, as she searched and searched for clues.
 When at last she found herself on the ground, she started walking in circles around the tree.
 Gradually she moved farther and farther away.
-Just as she was deciding to make one last round, when she heard a sound.
+Just as she decided to make one last round, she heard a sound.

 The sound of raindrops woke Poppy from a sound sleep.
 A quick glance at the window showed that the rain she had been waiting for was cascading down the glass.
 The first April shower had begun at last.